 Buying a duplex is harder in some ways and easier in others.
 It will probably cost more.
 You’ll need to verify rental income.
 It could be harder to find a duplex to buy as well.
 However, it’s easier in that you can use rental income to qualify and loan limits are higher for 2-, 3-, and 4-unit properties.

 You’ll have a larger monthly payment, so if you don’t rent one unit, it could strain your budget.
 You’ll also need to know state and local tenant laws or hire a property management company to avoid lawsuits.
 Because the rewards are greater when buying a duplex, so are the risks.

 Conventional, VA, and FHA loans allow you to buy 2-4 unit properties.
 For VA and FHA, you must live in one unit.
-Most conventional loans allow you to live in one unit or buy it as an investment property and rent all units, but the down payment minimum is 15-25% compared to 3.5% for FHA and 0% for VA.
+Most conventional loans allow you to live in one unit or buy it as an investment property and rent all units.
+The conventional loan down payment is 5% compared to 3.5% for FHA and 0% for VA.

 Yes.
 FHA allows loans on 1-4 unit properties.
 A triplex is a fantastic use of a 3.5%-down FHA loan.

 This likely refers to a 4-unit (fourplex or quad) financed with FHA.
 Homes up to 4 units are considered residential and can be financed with a regular FHA loan, even for first-time buyers.

 Start your real estate investment journey with FHA

 FHA could be the best way to start as a real estate investor.
 With just 3.5% down and low rates, it sure beats buying a separate rental property.

 And, you could have an easier time qualifying thanks to the rental income.